-Look at that, he’s actually lost in a wooley swamp.
+Wow, look at that, he’s actually lost in the wooley swamp.

 “The Legend of Wooley Swamp” is a 1980 song written by Charlie Daniels and recorded by the Charlie Daniels Band.
 Sample lyrics: “If you ever go back into Wooley Swamp, well, you better not go at night/There’s things out there in the middle of them woods/That’d make a strong man die from fright/Things that crawl and things that fly/Things that creep around on the ground/And they say the ghost of Lucius Clay gets up and he walks around.”

-I don’t know, it feels like Powers Boothe should be in this scene.
+I don’t know, this feels like Powers Boothe should be in this scene.

 Powers Allen Boothe is an American actor who won an Emmy for playing Jim Jones in the CBS TV movie Guyana Tragedy: The Story of Jim Jones; he also played detective Philip Marlowe in a series of films on HBO in the 1980s.
 More recently, he played Cy Tolliver on the HBO drama Deadwood and the corrupt Senator Roark in the Sin City films.

 Sharpened bamboo sticks on the bottom were a nice touch.
 Ow.